The Best Things to Do Alone in Philadelphia

 2. Walk Through Rittenhouse Square Park in Philly’s City Center

-Once I arrived in Philly, I opted to walk through Philly’s City Center since I needed to kill time until I could check into my hostel.
+Once I arrived in Philly, I opted to walk through Philly’s City Center since I couldn’t even check into my hostel yet.

 Noah’s take: Although I do not recommend walking 2 miles with your suitcase through Philly, especially because of its cobblestone streets, I did enjoy the walk because of sights like Rittenhouse Square.

-Rittenhouse Square is a relaxing park where locals gather with plenty of photo opportunities and interesting sculptures.
+Rittenhouse Square is a relaxing park where locals gather, and it has plenty of photo opportunities and interesting sculptures.
 It was one of the five original squares planned by William Penn, Philly’s founder.

 Even if running is not what sparks joy on your Philly solo trip, a visit to Logan Square certainly will spark your interest.
 Logan Square is home to many of Philly’s attractions.
 The photo opportunities are endless here.

-5. Hit Iconic Photos Spots Near the Philadelphia Museum of Art to Remember You Solo Trip
+4. Hit Iconic Photos Spots Near the Philadelphia Museum of Art

-Continue down Benjamin Franklin Parkway and run into more iconic sites like the Philadelphia Museum of Art.
+If you continue down Benjamin Franklin Parkway, you will run into more iconic sites like the Philadelphia Museum of Art.
 A popular photo moment is walking up the museum’s stairs from the movie “Rocky.”

 However, that photo-op was not my priority.
 I headed towards Fairmount Water Works for its stunning views of Boathouse Row and Philly’s Center City skyline.